PedrioliLab/ReAdW/README.md

 Note: the binaries have been tested to work under wine on \*nix like systems.

+## Docker
+A Dockerized version of ReAdW is available [here](https://github.com/PedrioliLab/docker-readw)

 ## Compilation
 ReAdW can be compiled from source using Visual Studio 2010.